Welcome to the living record of our travels in Europe

 Though we likewise seek enlightenment through experience, we are neither European nor especially well-to-do.
 Thus, we've embraced the avant-garde ideals of resourcefulness and experimentation to embark not on the Grand Tour of the past, but the Avant-Grand Tour of the present.

-Through this website we hope to share the distinct pleasures and tribulations of trying to do very much with very little.
+With this website we hope to share the distinct triumphs and tribulations of doing very much with very little.

 Who are these vagabonds?

-After spending my youth in a neighborly mountain town where nobody got away with much of anything I became intrigued by the anonymity and complexity of cities.
-The ability of countless people to live in the same place and somehow sort the inevitable human complications into institutions and systems which, for better or worse, persist continually astounds me.
-Though the quiet of Colorado is where I feel most at home, I believe the urban collisions of individuals and cultures are a wellspring of creativity.
-By some miraculous alchemy it seems when enough people gather to get at the same thing (prosperity) rather than divvying up the fixed sum so each has less, more is made.
+After spending my youth in a neighborly mountain town where nobody got away with much of anything, I became intrigued by the anonymity and complexity of cities.
+The ability of millions to live in the same place and somehow sort the inevitable human complications into institutions and systems which, for better or worse, persist continually awes me.
+Though the quiet of Colorado is where I feel most at home, I find the urban collisions of individuals and cultures a wellspring of creativity.
+By some alchemy it seems when enough people gather to get at the same thing (prosperity) rather than divvying up the fixed sum so each has less, more is made.

-Apart from an insatiable appetite for novel landscapes and forms of expression, my passion for travel is largely motivated by an equally insatiable appetite for the 'necessary' arts - namely architecture and cuisine.
-In my experience, the most authentic articulations of culture, values and place are often those not intended as articulation at all, but rather sustenance.
+Apart from a longing for novel landscapes and forms of expression, my travels are largely motivated by a passion for the 'necessary' arts; especially architecture and cuisine.
+In my experience, the most authentic articulations of culture and place are often those not intended as articulation at all, but sustenance.

 As a little girl, I fell in love with old things.
-Or as an adult might say, I wanted to be an archaeologist.
+Or as I recall adults telling me, I wanted to be an archaeologist.
 Anything secret, hidden or buried gave me the guilty pleasure of discovery.

-I didn’t become an archaeologist, but with films produced by the BBC, chivalric romance novels, National Geographic calendars, cups of tea with cream and foreign style home-cooked meals I began to indulge the idea of living abroad.
-Furthermore, I started to entertain the notion of finding my true self through my reactions to unfamiliar places and situations.
+I didn’t become an archaeologist, but with films produced by the BBC, chivalric romance novels, National Geographic calendars, cups of tea with cream and worldly home-cooked meals I did begin to entertain the idea of living abroad.
+In the process, I nurtured my will to find my true self through my reactions to unfamiliar places and situations.

 My family encouraged such dreams by taking me to Costa Rica, Mexico, Canada, the Bahamas and on road trips throughout the U.S. When the opportunity presented itself in college, I gratefully took off to study abroad in Florence and quickly caught the itch to see more of Europe.

 Over the next few years spent earning my degree from Naropa University, I began saving money and fantasizing about where it might get me.
-I accepted odd jobs completely estranged from my artistic inclinations, providing technical support for a credit card processing company, working as a barista, cooking overhyped health foods at a gym café and selling equally overhyped clothing at a fashionable shop in Boulder.
-With the help of my family, who generously allowed me to join the ‘Boomerang Generation’ and move back home for a year to save on rent while working, I was able to amass enough funding to realize my juvenile aspirations.
+I accepted odd jobs completely estranged from my artistic inclinations, providing technical support for a credit card processing company, working as a barista, cooking overhyped health foods at a gym café and selling equally overhyped clothing at a fashionable boutique.
+With the help of my family (who generously allowed me to join the ‘Boomerang Generation’ and move back home for a year to save on rent) I was able to work up enough funding to realize my juvenile aspirations.

-As a jewelry designer, photographer, writer, and illustrator I hope this journey will aid me in defining my personal niche.
-I would love to unearth ancient secrets, make and bury some new ones of my own, meet future friends and colleagues, embark on culinary adventures, get lost (and then found again) and achieve that particular grounding humility that comes along with forgetting oneself in an exotic place.
+As a jewelry designer, writer and photographer I hope this journey will help me to refine my personal niche.
+I would love to unearth ancient secrets, make and bury some new ones of my own, meet future friends and colleagues, embark on culinary adventures, get lost and achieve that particular humility that comes along with forgetting oneself in an exotic place.

 When will we be voyaging?

-Having recently graduated from our respective universities, uncertainty as to what to do next defined our lives seemingly for the first time in over twenty years.
+Having recently graduated from our respective universities, the choice of what to do next felt like it was really ours for the first time.
 'Settling down' wasn't appealing yet and the liberty of the unknown beckoned.
-Instead of seeking comfortable jobs we weren't awfully excited about, we opted to load all of our belongings in two backpacks and chase the horizon!
+Instead of seeking comfortable jobs we weren't awfully excited about, we opted to load our belongings in two backpacks and chase the horizon.

 We departed the 1st of September, 2014, and plan to continue traveling until the end of September, 2015.
 However much of our itinerary is unfixed, and if we can pull together more resources or find work overseas we may continue to roam past that date.
 Of course, this is not a one-off ordeal; the greater aim is to travel as much as we can throughout our lives, to never stop learning.
-With the goodwill of the universe and our wonderful supporters we will always be on our Avant-Grand Tour.
+With the goodwill of the universe and our friends and family we will always be on some chapter of the Avant-Grand Tour.

 How have we managed to realize our excursion?

 To be frank, slowly.
-We've both worked and saved for years while in school, at times holding down three jobs a piece while full-time students.
+We've both worked and saved for years while in school, at times holding down three jobs a piece while studying.

-We aim to stay moving for a full calendar year, which means that by European standards our budget is fairly strict- about €30.00 per person per day.
+We aim to stay moving for a full calendar year, which means that by European standards our budget is fairly strict - about €30.00 per person per day.
 Fortunately, the age of information has provided us many unprecedented resources.
-We've been able to find cheap airfare leveraging web services such as Skyscanner and Adioso; Airbnb has proved our saving grace with regard to finding affordable lodging; insightful guides published by LikeALocal and others have helped immensely in finding cheap, quality food and entertainment.
+We've been able to find cheap airfare leveraging web services such as Skyscanner and Adioso; Airbnb has proved our saving grace with regard to finding affordable lodging; insightful guides published by LikeALocal and others have led us toward cheap, quality food and entertainment.

 Adapting our schedule to economic advantages has also been essential.
 Willingness to stay in a single place for a month or more at a means significantly decreased rates for accommodation and fewer transit expenses.
-Visiting during the off-season and staying in ungentrified districts has similar boons.
-Luckily, these adaptions also allow us more intimate and nuanced experiences.
+Visiting during the off-season and staying in un-gentrified districts has similar boons.
+Happily, these adaptions also allow us intimate and nuanced experiences.

 Work-stays coordinated through HelpX have further extended our trip, as well as introduced us to incredibly hospitable individuals.